FragSoc/esports-bot/README.md

 Every month, a report of the use of all pingable roles will be sent to the servers logging channel, if one is set.

 ##### !pingme list
-User command listing out all available `!pingme` roles
+User command: list out all available `!pingme` roles

 ##### !pingme register {@role mention} {name}
-Admin command registering an existing role for use with `!pingme`.
+Admin command: register an existing role for use with `!pingme`.

 ##### !pingme unregister {@role mention}
-Admin command unregistering a role for use with `!pingme`, without deleting the role from the server.
+Admin command: unregister a role for use with `!pingme`, without deleting the role from the server.

 ##### !pingme delete {@role mention}
-Admin command unregistering a role for use with `!pingme`, and deleting the role from the server.
+Admin command: unregister a role for use with `!pingme`, and deleting the role from the server.

 Alternatively, if you have permission, you can simply delete the role from the server within discord, and the role will automatically be unregistered from `!pingme`.

 ##### !pingme reset-cooldown {@role mention}
-Admin command resetting the cooldown for mentioning the given `!pingme` role.
+Admin command: reset the cooldown for mentioning the given `!pingme` role.
 The role will immediately become pingable again by anyone.

 ##### !pingme set-cooldown seconds={seconds} minutes={minutes} hours={hours} days={days}
-Admin command setting the cooldown between a `!pingme` role being pinged, and it becoming pingable again.
+Admin command: set the cooldown between a `!pingme` role being pinged, and it becoming pingable again.
 All args should be given as keyword args as shown.
 All args are optional.
 This does not update the cooldown for roles that are already on cooldown.

 ##### !pingme set-create-threshold {num votes}
-Admin command setting the minimum number of votes required for users to create a role with `!pingme create`.
+Admin comman: set the minimum number of votes required for users to create a role with `!pingme create`.
 This does not affect already running polls.

 ##### !pingme set-create-poll-length seconds={seconds} minutes={minutes} hours={hours} days={days}
-Admin command setting the amount of time `!pingme create` polls run for.
+Admin command: set the amount of time `!pingme create` polls run for.
 All args should be given as keyword args as shown.
 All args are optional.
 This does not affect already running polls.

 ##### !pingme set-role-emoji {emoji}
-Admin command setting a single unicode emoji to be prefixed onto all `!pingme` role names.
+Admin command: set a single unicode emoji to be prefixed onto all `!pingme` role names.
 This will update the names of all existing `!pingme` roles.

 ##### !pingme remove-role-emoji
-Admin command removing the emoji prefix for all `!pingme` role names.
+Admin command: remove the emoji prefix for all `!pingme` role names.
 This will update the names of all existing `!pingme` roles.

 ##### !pingme create {name}
-User command requesting the creation of a `!pingme` role with the given name.
+User command: request the creation of a `!pingme` role with the given name.
 A `!pingme` role with the given name must not already exist.
 On command use, a poll will be created.
 If a minimum number of votes is reached, a role with the given name is created, and registered for `!pingme` cooldown etc.

 ##### !pingme for {name}
-User command adding or removing the `!pingme` role with the given name to/from the user.
+User command: add or removing the `!pingme` role with the given name to/from the user.

 ##### !pingme clear
-User command removing all `!pingme` roles from the user.
+User command: remove all `!pingme` roles from the user.

 </details>